 Chief James Richard Meers

-James Richard Meers was a longtime fireman in Waco.
+James Richard Meers was born June 19, 1877 and was a lifelong fireman in Waco.
 The photo above shows him at enter atop Fire Engine #5 at the old firehouse location of 1716 Clay Avenue.
 He began as a volunteer with the Waco Rescue Hook & Ladder Company in 1892 when he was just fifteen years old.
 Fifteen years later, he was working as a fireman when he answered the call to battle a fire downtown on the Square.
 That battle was lost and the fire took our once nationally famous Masonic Temple, the Downs Building.

 Meers eventually served as the first paid fire chief of the Waco Fire Department from 1917 to 1945. .
 Some of his interview is below: